Curriculum

 Athletics: Introduction to athletics events such as sprinting, jumping, throwing, hurdles and relays.

-Gymnastics: Continued activities in movement exploration and the introduction of more formal gymnastic movements including rolling, balancing and basic activities on apparatus
+Gymnastics: Continued activities in movement exploration and the introduction of more formal gymnastic movements including rolling, balancing and basic activities on apparatus.

 Year Level Sport